ztachip/ztachip/Documentation/SoftwareArchitecture.md

 Pictures below illustrates mcore process concept...

+MCORE's main thread is emitting tensor instructions for Process A.

+MCORE's child thread is emitting tensor instructions for Process B.

-Tensor operator operates on Process A, while TensorEngine transfers DDR memory to/from PCORE memory space for Process B.
+Tensor operator execution operates on PCORE memory space for process A, while TensorEngine transfers DDR memory to/from PCORE memory space for Process B.

 ![mcore process](images/tensor_process0.png)

-Now tensor operator operates on Process B, while TensorEngine transfers DDR memory to/from PCORE memory space for Process A.
+Now tensor operator execution operates on PCORE memory space for process B, while TensorEngine transfers DDR memory to/from PCORE memory space for Process A. The advantage now is that all memory required to execute tensor operator has already been transfered to PCORE memory space from previous step.

 ![mcore process](images/tensor_process1.png)